cpmpercussion/ozchi-2022-miniconf/README.md

-OzCHI 2022 will take place in Canberra, Australia in November/December 2022 and will be hosted by the Australian National University.
+OzCHI 2022 will take place in Canberra, Australia in November/December 2022 and will be hosted by the Australian National University at [The Shine Dome](https://www.science.org.au/about-us/shine-dome)

 Registration is [now available!](https://www.ergonomics.org.au/events/ozchi-2022-conference/)